matthewskelton/byow/Part-2-WordPress/WordPress.md

 1. We'll now underline some text in a similar way to how we created our web page in Part 1.
 Find a word or sentence in the editor area and place a `<u>` before it and a `</u>` after it - this will underline the word or sentence.
 1. Click the 'Visual' tab at the top right of the editor to switch back to visual mode - the word or sentence should now be underlined.

-WordPress is using the same kind of HTML as we used in Part 1 to define bold, underline, and headings.
+WordPress is using the same kind of HTML as we used in Part 1 to define bold, underline, and headings, which means that if we need to correct any formatting which is not displaying correctly, we can do so, using standard HTML.

 (5) View page source
 -------------------